WCTRS

 The membership fee covers your membership until the next WCTRS conference (currently, until July 10, 2026).
 WCTRS members have full online access to WCTRS Journals “Transport Policy” and “Case Studies on Transport Policy”.
 They are eligible to join Special Interest Groups and to use the membership database.
 They are also informed via e-mail about all WCTRS activities and special events.

 You can contact the Secretariat directly at [email protected] to arrange renewal of your membership.
-Or alternatively, you can wait until you are advised that your membership is due to expire.
+Alternatively, you can wait until you are advised that your membership is due to expire.
 Please note, anyone registering to attend a World Conference is automatically registered as a member of the WCTRS until the following world conference.

 As a WCTRS member, you have online access to the WCTRS Journals “Transport Policy” and “Case Studies on Transport Policy”.